Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

 ## Day 3:
-- Spice deck creation for CMOS inverter and  simulation using ngspice and magic tool
+- Spice deck creation for CMOS Inverter and  Simulation using ngspice and magic tool
 - Euler’s Path and stick diagram for layout
 - 16 mask process for CMOS fabrication